 The Dhaulagiri Region houses the seventh highest mountain in the world, Mt.
 Dhaulagiri (8,137 meters), and is one of the more remote areas of Nepal.

-The Annapurna region is the most popular trekking area in Nepal.
+The Annapurna region is one of the most popular trekking area in Nepal.
 It is situated just north of the trekking city of Pokhara and encompasses Annapurna I, the 10th highest mountain in the world at 8,091 meters, as well as 13 mountain peaks over 7,000 meters and 16 more peaks over 6,000 meters.

 The area is characterised by alpine meadows, glaciers and moraines.